mohammedzufyan-ops/random-quote-generator/README.md

-# random-quote-generator
+# Random Quote Generator

- A lightweight web application that generates random motivational quotes using vanilla HTML, CSS, and JavaScript.
-Great for beginners learning frontend basics.
+A simple web project that displays a random motivational quote when you click a button.

+## Features
+- Pure HTML, CSS, and JavaScript
+- Beginner-friendly
+- Easy to customize

+## How to Run
+1. Download the project
+2. Open index.html in any browser

+## Screenshot
+(Add your own screenshot here)